 Because of the impact of local laws, our future operations in certain areas may be conducted through entities in which local citizens own interests and through entities (including joint ventures) in which we hold only a minority interest or pursuant to arrangements under which we conduct operations under contract to local entities.
-While we believe that neither operating through such entities nor pursuant to such arrangements would have a material adverse effect on our operations or revenues, there can be no assurance that we will in all cases be able to structure or restructure our operations to conform to local law (or the administration thereof) on terms acceptable to us.
+While we believe that neither operating through such entities nor pursuant to such arrangements would have a material adverse effect on our operations or revenues, there can be no assurance that we will in all cases be able to structure or restructure our operations to conform to local and (to the administration thereof) on terms acceptable to us.

 Although we attempt to minimize the potential impact of such risks by operating in more than one geographical area, during the three and six months ended March 31, 2021, approximately 5.2 percent and 4.9 percent of our operating revenues were generated from international locations in our drilling business compared to 8.2 percent and 8.0 percent during the three and six months ended March 31, 2020, respectively.
-During the three and six months ended March 31, 2021, approximately 51.4 percent and 37.6 percent of operating revenues from international locations were from operations in South America, compared to 66.4 percent and 76.2 percent during the three and six months ended March 31, 2020, respectively.
+During the three and six months ended March 31, 2020, respectively.
+During the three and six months ended March 31, 2020, respectively.
+During the three and six months ended March 31, 2020, respectively.
+During the three and six months ended March 31, 2020, respectively.
+During the three and six months ended March 31, 2020, respectively.
+Substantially all of the South American operating revenues were from operations in South America, compared to 66.4 percent and 76.2 percent during the three and six months ended March 31, 2020, respectively.
 Substantially all of the South American operating revenues were from Argentina and Colombia.
 The future occurrence of one or more international events arising from the types of risks described above could have a material adverse impact on our business, financial condition and results of operations.